Yandex Cloud

 To view Yandex StoreDoc logs:

-1. See the description of the CLI command to view the logs:
+1. See the description of the CLI command for viewing logs:

 yc managed-mongodb cluster list-logs --help

-2. To get all the cluster logs, run the command:
+2. To retrieve all cluster logs, run this command:

 yc managed-mongodb cluster list-logs --id <cluster_ID>